-The systematic ammonia pulse broadening shown in Fig. 7 can be directly explained from the relationship between gas flow velocity and pressure, as provided in Eq.
-(7).
-The reason for the pronounced increase in the NH_3 absorption observed for pressures larger than 8 bar is at present not fully understood and requires a more detailed study.
-However, one possible explanation for this increase in the UV absorption is an increase in the UV absorption cross section for ammonia at elevated pressures.
-Such an increase in the UV absorption cross section would be beneficial for the decomposition kinetics of ammonia at elevated pressures as it would result in a more efficient decomposition of the ammonia precursor (see Sec.
-V).
+The systematic ammonia pulse broadening shown in Figure 7 can be directly explained from the relationship between gas flow velocity and pressure, as provided in equation 7.
+The reason for the pronounced increase in the $NH_3$ absorption observed for pressures larger than 8 bar is at present not fully understood and requires a more detailed study.
+However, one possible

-The pulsed precursor flow characterization allows for precise engineering of precursor pulse separation/overlap and with it the control of gas phase chemistry and surface chemistry during the growth process.
+The pulsed precursor flow characterization allows for precise engineering of precursor pulse separation / overlap and with it the control of gas phase chemistry and surface chemistry during the growth process.

 IV.
-AMMONIA DECOMPOSITION
+Ammonia decomposition

-The decomposition dynamics of ammonia have been analyzed in the temperature range of 300 to 1200 K under continuous ammonia flow conditions for a reactor pressure of 1.6 bar.
-Figure 9 shows the change in the peak absorption maxima for an ammonia molar flow ratio χ of 4×10^{-3} as a function of temperature for absorption features found between 180 and 230 nm.
+The decomposition dynamics of ammonia have been analyzed in the temperature range of 300K to 1200K under continuous ammonia flow conditions for a reactor pressure of 1.6 bar.
+Figure 9 shows the change in the peak absorption maxima for an ammonia molar flow ratio $\chi$ of 4-10-3 as a function of temperature for absorption features found between 180 nm and 230 nm.
 The shift of the base line UV absorption due to the N2 carrier gas has been taken in to account.
-As depicted in Fig. 9, a significant reduction in the absorption strength is observed above 1000 K, indicating the onset of decomposition of ammonia in the flow channel.
+As depicted in Figure 9, a significant reduction in the absorption strength is observed above 1000K, indicating the onset of decomposition of ammonia in the flow channel.
 The absorption peak maxima increase as the temperature rises due to the change in the absorption cross section.
-Above 900 K, a plateau is observed indicating the onset of decomposition with a strong cutoff above 1100 K. Spectroscopic scans between 180 and 400 nm revealed no new UV absorption features (not shown here) that could be associated to ammonia fragments at elevated temperatures.
-However, a broad background absorption in the wavelength regime of 250 and 350 nm is observed for high temperatures, the origin of which is still under investigation.
+Above 900K a plateau is observed indicating the onset of decomposition the onset of decomposition with a strong cutoff above 1100K.
+Spectroscopic scans between 180 nm and 400 nm revealed no new UV absorption features (not shown here) that could be associated to ammonia fragments at elevated temperatures.
+However, a broad background absorption in the wavelength regime of 250 nm and 350 nm is observed for high temperatures, the origin of which is still under investigation.